 - Preheat the oven to 350F; line 3 large baking sheets with parchment paper or silpat liners.

-- Use a 2-tablespoon-size scoop to drop the cookies into balls and arrange them on the prepared baking sheets (these spread out quite a bit; I bake 8 on a half sheet pan).
+- Use a 2-tablespoon-size scoop to drop the cookies into balls and arrange them on the prepared baking sheets.
+These spread out quite a bit; I bake 8 on a half sheet pan.

 - Bake until golden on the bottom, but still a touch doughy in the center, about 10 to 12 minutes.
-If cooking more than 1 tray at a time, rotate the trays once halfway through.
+If baking more than 1 tray at a time, rotate the trays once halfway through.
 (Don't over-bake!)

 - Cool and serve.

-- Nutrition information is for 1 cookie.
+- Nutritional Information: The nutrition information given is for 1 cookie.

 Nutrition